ShankarBhonde/Personal-Chat-bot/README.md

 ## Visit my Application: https://personal-chat-bot-app-using-rag-2025.streamlit.app/

 ## Overview
-• Get instant insights from your Documents
+ Get instant insights from your Documents.
 This chatbot is built using the Retrieval-Augmented Generation (RAG) framework, leveraging Google's Generative AI model Gemini-2.5-flash.
 It processes uploaded PDF documents by breaking them down into manageable chunks, creates a searchable vector store, and generates accurate answers to user queries.
 This advanced approach ensures high-quality, contextually relevant responses for an efficient and effective user experience.

 ## How It Works